Skip to Content

 Parasites and Their Transmission

-1. Direct contact: Snakes can catch internal parasites like helminths and protozoa through contact with infected feces or vomit.
+1. Direct contact – Your snake picks up internal parasites like helminths and protozoa when exposed to infected feces or vomit from other reptiles.

 Mites and Ticks Identification